 Insect repellent – It’s a must!
 Tulum is very jungle like and mosquitos are everywhere.

 Biodegradable sunscreen – If you’re planning on visiting some cenotes or swimming with turtles in Akumal, do nature a favor and use biodegradable sunscreen.
-Regular one is harming fish, turtles and plants.
+The regular one is harming fish, turtles, and plants.

 Day Trips from Tulum

 There are many great things to do in Riviera Maya.
 Many places can be seen on a day trip from Tulum.
 There are plenty of Mayan ruins to see, various cenotes to swim, or reef to dive.

 Check out my post about Playa del Carmen, as the trips are the same.

 Don’t forget to arrange a health insurance before heading to Mexico.
 The easiest and the most reliable travel insurance is World Nomads Travel Insurance.
 Get it before your trip to skip unnecessary troubles that might ruin your holidays!

 Want to read more about Mexico?
 Check out my Mexico: Travel & Live section!
 If you have any specific questions join my Mexico Travel Tips community group on Facebook.

 Did I miss something?
 Do you want to ask me anything about Tulum?